jaschac/puppet-webapp/README.md

   - `upload_max_filesize`
   - `post_max_size`

+`lostinmalloc-webapp` checks for the presence of either of these parameters within the `PHP` block and, in case, updates the configuration file. `lostinmalloc-webapp` does not, anyway, validate the value assigned to them by the client.

 Note that, in order for this to work, the web server must also be properly configured.
 For example, on `Nginx` we must set `client_max_body_size` in the HTTP block.
 As aforementioned, `lostinmalloc-webapp` is not responsible of the web server itself, so that the client must make sure that it is.

+### Web Servers

+#### Nginx
+As aforementioned stated, `lostinmalloc-webapp` is not responsible neither to setup nor to configure `Nginx`.
+That's a responsibility of the client.
+Among the many details that should be taken care of are the following:

+  - The `default` virtual host configuration file that ships with `Nginx`, and which is usually found in `/etc/nginx/sites-enabled/` as a soft linf to `/etc/nginx/sites-available/default`, should be removed, since it is very likely going to match the incoming requests, shadowing our vhost files.
+  - If the web application allows the upload of files, then the `client_max_body_size` parameter should be properly set.

 ## Limitations
 This module has been developed and tested on the following setup(s):